 The research showcases the leadership role Children’s plays within this community and nationally when it comes to caring for children.
 Stories about the study also appear in the Star Tribune, HealthDay and MedPage Today.

-Gretchen Cutler, MD, is a scientific investigator for the Center for Acute Care Outcomes and Anupam Kharbanda, MD, is an emergency department physician at Children’s Hospitals and Clinics of Minnesota.
+Gretchen Cutler, MD, is a scientific investigator for the Center for Acute Care Outcomes and Anupam Kharbanda, MD, is an emergency department physician at Children’s Minnesota.